danielsaidi/Sheeeeeeeeet/README.md

 To add `Sheeeeeeeeet` to your app without Carthage or CocoaPods, clone this repo and place it somewhere in your project folder.
-Then, add `Sheeeeeeeeet.xcodeproj` to your project, select your app target and add the Sheeeeeeeeet framework as an embedded binary under `General` and as a target dependency under `Build Phases`.
+Then, add `Sheeeeeeeeet.xcodeproj` to your project and add `Sheeeeeeeeet.framework` as an embedded app binary under `General` and as a target dependency under `Build Phases`.

 ## Creating and presenting an action sheet